 Smartphones

-Many practitioners use their devices to pacify patients during the initial assessment, treatments, and transferring onwards to the ED.
+Many practitioners use their devices to pacify patients during the initial assessment, treatments, and transfer to the ED.
 Having a spare charger for your shift is a good idea.
-Be up to speed on the latest hit shows, know some characters by name and description, and expect serious brownie points for being able to mimic the voice of their favourite character!
+Be up to speed on the latest hit shows, know some characters by name and description, and expect serious brownie points for being able to mimic the voice of your favourite character!

 A Bear called Teddy

 Another paediatric kit bag essential?
-An excellent source of comfort and reward for bravery.
-Where possible and appropriate, be sure to show them how to check Teddy’s oxygen saturations, auscultate his chest, and check his blood sugar level… desensitisation to the experience of clinical assessment, while reducing anticipatory anxiety, can allow you to examine your paediatric patient more thoroughly and pick up subtle objective signs.
+It is an excellent source of comfort and reward for bravery.
+Where possible and appropriate, be sure to show them how to check Teddy’s oxygen saturations, auscultate his chest, and check his blood sugar level.
+Desensitisation to the experience of clinical assessment, while reducing anticipatory anxiety, can allow you to examine your paediatric patient more thoroughly and pick up subtle objective signs.

 Blood Sugars

-It might be an idea that whoever is driving on the day are the one to carry out the fingerprick glucose test.
-This way the child doesn’t have to be in their company immediately afterwards and so it is usually forgotten about by the time they arrive in the ED.
-Novelty cartoon or superhero plasters will be the most welcome addition to any paediatric kit bag.
+It might be an idea that whoever is driving on the day is the one to carry out the fingerprick glucose test.
+This way, the child doesn’t have to be in their company immediately afterwards, and it is usually forgotten about by the time they arrive in the ED.
+Novelty cartoons or superhero plasters will be the most welcome addition to any paediatric kit bag.

 Of course, parental anxiety will increase a child’s anxiety.
-While having them accompany their child in the ambulance is a legal requirement, treating the parent is just as important as treating the paediatric patient themselves.
-This might be their first time dialling 999/000, their first sick or injured child, or their first time encountering prehospital services.
-Be conscious that separation may cause great anxiety, keep them in the eyesight of the patient as much as possible.
+While having them accompany their child in the ambulance is a legal requirement, treating the parent is just as important as treating the paediatric patient.
+This might be their first time dialling 999/000, their first sick or injured child or their first time encountering prehospital services.
+Be conscious that separation may cause significant anxiety, and keep them in the eyesight of the patient as much as possible.
 Encourage the carer to keep talking, telling stories, or singing songs.
 Providing the best possible care is depends on providing adequate emotional support for an unwell child.
-These core principles are particularly important to remember in cases involving serious paediatric traumatic injury.
+These core principles are fundamental to remember in cases involving serious paediatric traumatic injury.
 Minimising distress can have a huge impact on post-event emotional recovery.

-While we are very lucky in Ireland to have an impressive number of medications available to both paramedics and advanced paramedics, non-pharmacological means of providing analgesia to patients should not be underestimated.
-Managing the prehospital phase of care in a safe, fun, and efficient manner will undoubtedly improve the chances of the journey to the ED, and beyond, going much more smoothly.
+While we are fortunate in Ireland to have an impressive number of medications available to paramedics and advanced paramedics, non-pharmacological means of providing analgesia to patients should not be underestimated.
+Managing the prehospital phase of care in a safe, fun, and efficient manner will undoubtedly improve the chances of the journey to the ED and beyond going much more smoothly.

 Pre-hospital paediatric challenges during COVID-19

 Managing unwell or injured children in the prehospital environment was plenty challenging before the COVID-19 pandemic.
-Adding PPE into the mix has represented a significant challenge to all healthcare providers and prompted reflection on communication and distraction techniques alike.
-The introduction of a facemask, goggles, gown and gloves as contact precautions, has made many adult patients feel uncomfortable.
-This new work outfit doesn’t lend itself to creating less distress amongst kids either.
-PPE greatly restricts our ability to communicate with children, removing our core non-verbal expressions, that friendly smile or silly excited face, that we relied on so much before.
+Adding PPE into the mix has represented a significant challenge to all healthcare providers and prompted reflection on communication and distraction techniques.
+Introducing a facemask, goggles, gown and gloves as contact precautions have made many adult patients uncomfortable.
+This new work outfit doesn’t lend itself to creating less distress among kids.
+PPE greatly restricts our ability to communicate with children, removing our core non-verbal expressions, that friendly smile or silly excited face we relied on so much before.

 How can we tackle this as prehospital practitioners to ease the anxiety that our PPE may cause?
 Maybe the following points could help in mitigating this problem: